binxio/cfn-waf-provider/README.md

 aws cloudformation wait stack-create-complete  --stack-name cfn-waf-provider-demo
 ```

-This will deploy a stack containing some example rate-based rules.
+This will deploy a cfn-waf-provider-predicates-demo stack containing several example predicates and a cfn-waf-provider-demo
+stack containing some examples of rate-based rules.
 Some with predicates and some without.